-Dr. K.P.
-Yohannan has been crisscrossing the globe for the last 40 years, challenging the body of Christ to discipleship.
+KP Yohannan has been crisscrossing the globe for the past 40 years, challenging the Body of Christ to discipleship.
 His call to a radical lifestyle—with an all-out commitment to Jesus—has left its impact on nearly every continent.
-To the Church caught up by the tidal waves of compromise and self-preservation, Yohannan's life message is as fresh as today's podcast yet as timeless as the scriptural mandate itself.
+To the Church caught up by the tidal waves of compromise and self-preservation, Yohannan's life message is a fresh word to this generation and yet as timeless as the scriptural mandate itself.

-The Countless Millions in Asia
+Remembering the Millions in Asia

 As the Lord reminded Yohannan of the millions in Asia still waiting to learn of His love for them, he resigned his pastorate, and he and Gisela began taking steps to start an organization to support national missionaries, which eventually became known as GFA World (Formerly: Gospel for Asia) (founded on July 3, 1979).
 They began meeting together each Tuesday night with a small, faithful group of believers to pray over world maps.
 The Lord soon guided them to start a program through which people could regularly support the work of national missionaries by laying aside one dollar a day.
 As the Lord opened doors to share this opportunity with churches and individuals, the ministry began to grow.